Maximus-Ay/100-days-Coding-Challenge-in-python/README.md

 - Write a Python program to create a class that represents a deck of cards.
 Include methods to shuffle the deck and draw a card.
 - Write a program to create a class that simulates a simple ATM machine with methods to check balance, deposit, and withdraw money.

+86. Day 86 (24th September 2024)
+- Write a Python program to create a simple text-based game using classes and functions.
+- Write a program to create a class that represents a library system with methods to add, remove, and lend books.